-The City is prohibited from purchasing securities that leverage the portfolio or are used for speculation on interest rates.
+- Mortgage Backed Securities including Collateralized Mortgage Obligations are prohibited. - Derivative Products are prohibited - The City is prohibited from purchasing securities that leverage the portfolio or are used for speculation of interest rates - Purchases of any security on negative credit watch are prohibited. - Purchases in Mutual Funds are prohibited

-10.0 Investment Pools / Mutual Funds
+11.0 Investment Pools

 The City is allowed to invest in the Washington State Local Government Investment Pool as authorized by City of Kirkland Resolution 3370.
-The City is restricted from investing in mutual funds by State Statute.

-11.0 Safekeeping and Custody
+12.0 Safekeeping and Custody

 All security transactions, including collateral for repurchase agreements, entered into by the City of Kirkland will be conducted on a delivery-versus-payment (DVP) basis.
-Securities will be held in safekeeping by a third party custodian designated by a member of the Investment Committee.
+Securities will be held in safekeeping by a third party custodian.

-12.0 Diversification
+13.0 Diversification

 The City will diversify its investments by security type and institution so that reliance on any one issuer or financial institution will not place an undue financial burden on the City.
-The City spolicy is to assure that no single institution or security is invested to such an extent that a delay of liquidation at maturity is likely to cause a current cash flow emergency.
+The City's policy is to assure that no single institution or security is invested to such an extent that a delay of liquidation at maturity is likely to cause a current cash flow emergency.